Personal Savings Allowance

 What is the Personal Savings Allowance?

-How much will your Personal Savings Allowance be?
+How much is my Personal Savings Allowance?

-The Personal Savings Allowance depends on what rate of tax you pay:
+Your Personal Savings Allowance depends on what rate of tax you pay:

-If you have a joint account, both account holders will receive a Personal Savings Allowance which will be used against each account holder’s share of the interest.
+If you have a joint account, both account holders will receive a Personal Savings Allowance, which will be used against each account holder’s share of the interest.